theupdateframework/pep-on-pypi-with-tuf/README.rst

 there are many readers and writers simultaneously accessing the same metadata and distributions.
 An example is a mirror attempting to sync with PyPI.
 Suppose that PyPI has timestamped a *snapshot* at version 1.
 A mirror is later in the middle of copying PyPI at this snapshot.
-While the mirror is copying PyPI at this snapshot, PyPI timestamps a new snapshot at, say, version 2.
+At the same time this is happening, PyPI timestamps a new snapshot at, say, version 2.
-Without accounting for consistency, the mirror would then find itself with a copy of PyPI in an inconsistent state, which is indistinguishable from arbitrary metadata or package attacks.
-The problem would also apply when the mirror is substituted with a pip user.
+{LV: need to fix this: "Without accounting for consistency" -- That is, there needs to be a way to ensure consistency when multiple users simultaneously access the same metadata or distributions {or something to that effect...}] , the mirror would then find itself with a copy of PyPI in an inconsistent state, which would be indistinguishable from arbitrary metadata or package attacks.
+The problem would also apply [LV: change apply to 'occur'] when the mirror is substituted with a pip user.

 Consistent Snapshots
 --------------------

-There are problems of consistency on PyPI with or without TUF.
-TUF requires its metadata to be consistent with the data, but how would the metadata be kept consistent with projects that change all the time?
+There are problems of [LV: change of to 'with'] consistency on PyPI with or without TUF.
+TUF requires that its metadata be consistent with the data, but how would the metadata be kept consistent with projects that change all the time?
 As a result, this proposal MUST address the problem of producing a consistent snapshot that captures the state of all known projects at a given time.
-Each snapshot can safely coexist with any other snapshot, and deleted independently without affecting any other snapshot.
+Each snapshot can [LV: change 'can' to 'should'] safely coexist with any other snapshot, and [LV: be able to be] deleted independently, without affecting any other snapshot.

 The solution presented in this PEP is that every metadata or data file managed